-Our sales to emerging markets and expansion strategy expose us to risks related to economic conditions and trends in those countries emerging markets in the future.
+Our sales to emerging markets and expansion strategy expose us to risks related to economic conditions and trends in those countries

+We sell our products in more than 100 countries around the world.
+In 2015, approximately 56% of our sales were made in emerging market countries: 26% in Latin America (excluding Chile); 8% in Africa and the Middle East (excluding Israel); 11% in Chile and 11% in Asia and Oceania (excluding Australia, Japan, New Zealand, South Korea and Singapore).
+We expect to expand our sales in these and other emerging markets in the future.
 In addition, we may carry out acquisitions or joint ventures in jurisdictions in which we currently do not operate, relating to any of our businesses or to new businesses in which we believe we may have sustainable competitive advantages.
 The results of our operations and our prospects in other countries in which we establish operations will depend, in part, on the general level of political stability and economic activity and policies in those countries.
-Future developments in the political systems or economies of these countries or the implementation of future governmental policies in those countries, including the imposition of withholding and other taxes, restrictions on the payment of dividends or repatriation of capital, the imposition of import duties or other restrictions, the imposition of new environmental regulations or price controls or changes in relevant laws or regulations, could have a material adverse effect on our business, financial condition and results of operations in those countries.
+Future developments in the political systems or economies of these countries or the implementation of future governmental policies in those countries, including the imposition of withholding and other taxes, restrictions, the imposition of new environmental regulations or price controls or changes in relevant laws or regulations, could have a material adverse effect on our business, financial condition and results of operations in those countries.